 You will be required to fill out the Fittings and content form (TA10).
 This will identify which fixtures and fittings in your home will be included and excluded from the sale price.

 It will be highly beneficial if you take a look at a specimen of the Fittings and content form (TA10).

 Energy Performance Certificate

 EPC is a document which provides information regarding the energy consumption of the property.
-Further, it includes information as to the cost of energy being consumed, highlights the inefficiencies and provides recommendations which will make the property more efficient in energy consumption.
+Further, it includes information about the cost of energy being consumed, highlights the inefficiencies and provides recommendations that will make the property more efficient in energy consumption.